-Outside the park
+Lodging Outside of the Park

 Most park visitors stay somewhere outside of the park.
 The nearest communities are Healy, located about 11 miles north of the park entrance, and Cantwell, located about 30 miles south of the park entrance.
 Many hotels, motels, B&Bs, etc., exist in those communities and along the highway between them.
 The highway is interchangeably called Highway 3 or the George Parks Highway (or sometimes just "the Parks Highway".
 This can get confusing, since the road within Denali National Park is called the Denali Park Road, or sometimes just "the Park Road").

-Many businesses list their address as a specific "mile post" along the highway.
+Many businesses list their address as a specific milepost along the highway.
 To help make sense of that, the park entrance is milepost 237.
 Mileposts higher in number are north (i.e., towards Healy), and mileposts lower in number are south (i.e., towards Cantwell).
 So, if a hotel lists their address as milepost 239, they are two miles north of the park entrance.

-Inside the park
+Lodging Inside the Park

 Within the park, lodging is limited to a handful of privately owned, remote wilderness lodges in the Kantishna area, at the end of the Park Road.
 These lodges sit on privately owned land (i.e., "inholdings" within the park) and are not operated by the National Park Service.